 The first two miles of this hike are a steady incline, though the second mile was most challenging thanks to fairly steep rock scrambles.
 It was a great workout.

 The first mile took me 25 minutes, but the second mile took me nearly 50 minutes.
 In some spots, I had to grab onto tree roots to help pull me up onto the boulders.

 The waterfall views along Keyser Run are spectacular.
 You’re constantly looking at rushing water plunging into an impressive gorge as you climb the hiking trail.

 Near the top, you’re treated to a trio of small flowing waterfalls.
 Between the falls views and rock scrambles, you’ll quickly realize counter-clockwise is the way to go.

 As in up, instead of down.
-I couldn’t imagine taking on these two miles alongside the gorge as a descent.
+I couldn’t imagine taking on these two miles alongside the large gorge as a descent.
 Yikes.